35 GTA 5 Locations Based on Real Life

 Safe Phrasing: Mirror Park is mainly Echo Park/Silver Lake-inspired, with additional LA-area influence.

-Do Not Say: Do not present it as only Echo Park if using detailed real-world comparison.
+Accuracy Note: Avoid presenting it as only Echo Park if using detailed real-world comparison.

 Source: Mirror Park Source